IT50/book/en/lab/gnu-linux/program.md

 gcc -O3 add.c -o add-O3
 ```

+In case you wonder, `gcc` and its dependencies are in machine code.
+Because a computer can only understand its own machine language, anything that is not will ultimately be processed by some code in its own machine language.

 You can now run these two programs with `./add-O0` and `./add-O3`.
 It does not print anything to the terminal.

 ## What a binary program looks like